 Cut yourself off from social media.

 It’s no wonder we can’t get things done when we spend hours of everyday staring mindlessly at a screen that magically sends us funny pictures and updates from our friends.
 (If given the choice between work and text from dog, one will always choose text from dog).
 Make it easier on yourself and tune out of social media.
-Turn off notifications on your phone.
+Turn off notifications on your phone or go into Airplane mode.
 Set specific times that you’re allowed to check social media sites (and ONLY check at these times).
 I think you’ll find that when you hush the chatter of the online world, you’re able to get back into the groove of that pesky to-do list that’s been giving you side eyes since last week.

 Recognize when you’re at the top of your game.

 Dudes.
 I am pretty useless in the late afternoon.
 Awhile back, I used to start my day with emails, social media, and small, mindless tasks, which meant that I was doing The Big Stuff in the afternoon…when I was tired and not functioning at my best.
 Figure out when you feel and work your best and then do all of the things that take the most brain power during those times.
 Twitter can wait.
 Promise.